ctf-wiki/ctf-wiki/README.md

 mkdocs serve
 ```

-** A local instance of mkdocs is dynamically updated, for instance when a markdown file is modified, the corresponding page will be too **
+** A local instance of mkdocs is dynamically updated, for instance when a markdown file is modified, the corresponding page will be modified too.**

 If you just want to view it statically, try Docker!